Emma-Grspl/Final-project-M2-Combustion-of-methane-in-a-countercurrent-configuration/README.md

 - u(x, y) — horizontal velocity
 - v(x, y) — vertical velocity

-From the velocity field, we compute the strain rate on the left wall: $ a = \frac{\partial v}{\partial y} $
+From the velocity field, we compute the strain rate on the left wall: a = dv/dy.
 This is essential to understand fluid–wall interactions and shear dynamics.

----

-## 2. Nitrogen Transport
+### Nitrogen Transport
 Nitrogen behaves as a spectator species:
 - It is not consumed
 - It does not affect temperature
 - It undergoes convection and diffusion only

-Using the computed velocity field, we solve the transport equation for \(Y_{N_2}\) to determine the **diffusive penetration zone** along the left boundary.
+Using the computed velocity field, we solve the transport equation for YN2 to determine the diffusive penetration zone along the left boundary.

----

-## 3. Full Species Transport + Combustion Temperature
+### Full Species Transport + Combustion Temperature
 We simulate the transport and reaction of all key species:

-- CH₄
+- CH4
-- O₂
+- O2
-- CO₂
+- CO2
-- H₂O
+- H20
 The temperature field is then computed from the reaction terms.
-For a methane–air flame, the expected peak temperature is **1700–2500 K**, providing a reference for validation.
+For a methane–air flame, the expected peak temperature is 1700–2500 K, providing a reference for validation.

----

-# 📁 Project Structure
+## Project Structure
 ```bash
 combustion-counterflow/
 │